cosmos/ibc/spec/ics-002-client-semantics/README.md

 sub-components of the state with the `CommitmentRoot`s stored in the `ConsensusState`, which are guaranteed to have been committed by the other chain's consensus algorithm.

-`ValidityPredicate`s are expected to reflect the behaviour of the full nodes which are running the
-corresponding consensus algorithm.
+Validity predicates are expected to reflect the behaviour of the full nodes which are running the corresponding consensus algorithm.
 Given a `ConsensusState` and a list of messages, if a full node accepts the new `Header` generated with `Commit`, then the light client MUST also accept it, and if a full node rejects it, then the light client MUST also reject it.

 Light clients are not replaying the whole message transcript, so it is possible under cases of consensus misbehaviour that the light clients' behaviour differs from the full nodes'.
-In this case, a misbehaviour proof which proves the divergence between the `ValidityPredicate` and the full node can be generated and submitted to the chain so that the chain can safely deactivate the light client, invalidate past state roots, and await higher-level intervention.
+In this case, a misbehaviour proof which proves the divergence between the validity predicate and the full node can be generated and submitted to the chain so that the chain can safely deactivate the light client, invalidate past state roots, and await higher-level intervention.